d11wtq/skittle/README.md

 }
 ```

-Save the file and go ahead and run `skittle log_dir` again, you should see
+Save the file and go ahead and run `skittle log_dir` again.
+You should see
 everything go green and an `[ok]` indicator.

 ```
-bash-3.2$ skittle log_dir
+bash-3.2$ ./skittle log_dir
 + log_dir
 |
 \ [ok] log_dir